Article 1 Definitions

 Article 5 Intellectual property

-5.1 All intellectual and industrial property rights are owned or controlled exclusively or licensed to ROCKWOOL, such as design rights, trademark rights, copyrights, patent rights, domain name rights, trade secrets and other intellectual property rights, packaging, source code, preparatory material and the naming thereof, and everything that ROCKWOOL develops, relating to Goods and Services supplied.
+5.1 All intellectual and industrial property rights belong exclusively to ROCKWOOL, such as design rights, trademark rights, copyrights, patent rights, domain name rights, trade secrets and other (semi) intellectual property rights, packaging, source code, preparatory material and the naming thereof, and everything that ROCKWOOL develops, relating to Goods and Services supplied.

 Article 6 Prices